Mount Baldy Ski Area

 The hill is unique as the associated village of 150 ski cottages are ski-in ski-out, although the strata is not associated with the ski hill..

 There is a ski school, day-lodge and lounge, ski equipment rentals and snow shoe rentals are available in the Snow Sports Centre.

 The ski hill did not open for the 2013-14 season due to financial difficulties.

 In July 2014, the Supreme Court of British Columbia granted conduct of sale in a foreclosure action to a secured creditor of Mount Baldy.
 In the foreclosure, G-Force Real Estate Inc. of Vancouver, B.C. has been appointed as Marketing Agent to sell most of the assets of Mount Baldy Ski Corporation and related companies.
 Mount Baldy did operate during the 2014-15 season, opening middle of January 2015 with just the Sugarlump lift operating along with the magic carpet.
 Food and liquor service was offered in the lodge.

 New ownership took over in 2016 with rebranding the ski area to Baldy Mountain Resort in an attempt to differentiate itself from other ski areas named Mt.
 Baldy and opened the ski hill successfully for 16/17 season.
 Baldy Mountain Resort is still in operation under the new ownership with plans to update the infrastructure in the near future.
+Over the 2024/25 winter season, Baldy Mountain Resort saw a record number of seasonal skier visits totaling 32,000 visits.
+That same season, Baldy Mountain Resort operated for their longest season on record, opening for skiing November 29th, 2024, and closing on April 20th, 2025.